 Google's keynote address on day 2 of Google I/O was all Chrome, all day.
 Now that Chrome is the default browser for Android, combined with the company's continued push behind Chrome OS, you can expect to see the browser everywhere from now on.
 Including in the hour-and-twenty-minute video below featuring all the new (and old) features and developments in Chrome.

 If you're short on time, or I/O is just overwhleming, Google's done you the favor of piecing together all the best parts of day 1 and 2's keynotes in a single, easy-to-digest four minute video.
-There are even a few snippets of some of the exhibitors at the keynote.

 With the introduction of the Nexus Q and Nexus 7 devices at Google I/O yesterday, one (big) question remains – how will the market react to these products?